akalmykov/wp-content-copy-protection/readme.txt

 = Does your Plugin work on all major Browsers? =

 This plugin works on all major browsers.
 The full functionality (features) of this plugin was tested on the latest versions of IE (Internet Explorer), Mozilla FF, and Chrome without any problems.
+Our plugin is also compatible with all majot theme frameworks.

+= What is the difference between the free version and the pro version? =

+The pro version includes advanced image protection (making it near impossible for a user to copy/steal your images), RSS feed protection against content scraping software/autoblogs and backend admin switches.

 == Changelog ==